Radioactive Waste Management

 To date there has been no practical need for final HLW repositories, as surface storage for 40-50 years is first required so that heat and radioactivity can decay to levels which make handling and storage easier.

 The process of selecting appropriate deep geological repositories is now underway in several countries.
-Finland and Sweden are well advanced with plans for direct disposal of used fuel, since their parliaments decided to proceed on the basis that it was safe, using existing technology.
+Finland and Sweden are well advanced with plans for direct disposal of used fuel in mined repositories, since their parliaments decided to proceed on the basis that it was safe, using existing technology.
 Both countries have selected sites, in Sweden, after competition between two municipalities.
 The USA has opted for a final repository at Yucca Mountain in Nevada, though this is now stalled due to political decision.
 There have also been proposals for international HLW repositories in optimum geology2.
 (See also information page on International Nuclear Waste Disposal Concepts.)

 France's 2006 waste law says that HLW disposal must be "reversible", which seems to refer to the management strategy.
 France, Switzerland, Canada, Japan and the USA require retrievability, and that is policy also in most other countries, but this presupposes that long-term, the repository would be sealed to satisfy safety requirements.